swaleson/SyntheticABLInflow/README.md

 **TurbSim**

 Provided through https://www.nlr.gov/wind/nwtc/turbsim.
-Beware that the NREL was renamed to NLR.
+Beware of their data disclaimer (https://www.nlr.gov/disclaimer) and that the NREL was renamed to NLR.

 **DFSEM**

 *turbulentDFSEMInlet* for version 2012. e.g. https://doc.openfoam.com/2306/tools/processing/boundary-conditions/rtm/derived/inlet/turbulentDFSEMInlet/

 # 02. OpenFOAM base case (suburban)
 The OpenFOAM cases are provided for the suburban case and the five synthetic inflow generation methods in the respective directory.
+The case is based on the example file of the DFSR structure (see Melaku & Bitsuamlak 2021)

 # 03. Input open / suburban / urban
 The input data from the comparison targeting the ESDU open, suburban, and urban case are included in the directory.
+The files for the input data originate from the above sources and remain subject to their copyright.

 # 04. Matlab Tensor -> Inlet BC
-The matlab script to deconstruct the tensors from Mann and TurbSim as inflow boundary condition per time step are included in a separate directory.
+The Matlab script to deconstruct the tensors from Mann and TurbSim as inflow boundary condition per time step are included in a separate directory. *(in preparation for publication, will be provided soon)*